Yes, Wearing Masks Helps. Here's Why

 While politicians spar over the topic, a growing number of scientific studies support the idea that masks are a critical tool in curbing the spread of the coronavirus.

-Take for example, a meta-analysis of 172 studies looking at various interventions to prevent the transmission of COVID-19, SARS and MERS from an infected person to people close to them, which was published in The Lancet on June 1.
-It found that mask wearing significantly reduces the risk of viral transmission.
+Take, for example, a meta-analysis of 172 studies that looked at various interventions to prevent the transmission of COVID-19, SARS and MERS from an infected person to people close to them.
+The analysis, which was published in The Lancet on June 1, found that mask wearing significantly reduces the risk of viral transmission.

 "What this evidence supports is that, if there is a policy around using face masks in place, it does actually come with a fairly large effect," says study co-author Holger Schünemann, an epidemiologist at McMaster University.

-Now, most of the studies in the analysis looked at face mask use in health-care, not community, settings.
-And they were observational, not the gold standard of science, a randomized-controlled trial, which would be "very unethical in a pandemic," says Jeffrey Shaman, an epidemiologist at Columbia University.
+Now, most of the studies in the analysis looked at face mask use in health care, not community, settings.
+And they were observational, not the gold standard of science, a randomized controlled trial, which would be "very unethical in a pandemic," says Jeffrey Shaman, an epidemiologist at Columbia University.
 Still, he says the fact that there is a benefit from masks is clear.

 "I personally think that face masks are a key component of the non-pharmaceutical arsenal we have to combat COVID-19," says Shaman.

 It's understandable if some people remain skeptical, since, at the beginning of the pandemic, public health officials in the U.S. said the general public didn't need masks.
-But that changed as it became clear that infected people can spread the coronavirus before they even show symptoms of COVID-19, or even if they never show symptoms.
+But that changed as it became clear that infected people can spread the coronavirus before they even show symptoms of COVID-19 or even if they never show symptoms.

 Researchers emphasize there are two main reasons to wear masks.
 There's some evidence of protection for the wearer, but the stronger evidence is that masks protect others from catching an infection from the person wearing the mask.
 And infected people can spread the virus just by talking.